awsdocs/aws-cost-management-user-guide/doc_source/procedures.md

 # Finding prices in an offer file<a name="procedures"></a>

-The Price List Service API provides prices for all AWS products for informational purposes, including On\-Demand and Reserved Instance pricing\.
+The AWS Price List Bulk API provides prices for all AWS products for informational purposes, including On\-Demand and Reserved Instance pricing\.

 You can use the offer files to find the prices and terms for a specific product\.
 For example, you can find a list of Amazon EC2 instance prices\.

 **Note**
-The Price List Service API is not a comprehensive source for limited period Free Tiers, such as AWS Free Tier pricing\.
+The AWS Price List Bulk API is not a comprehensive source for limited period Free Tiers, such as AWS Free Tier pricing\.
 For complete information on Free Tier prices, see [AWS Free Tier](https://aws.amazon.com/free/)\.

 Use the following procedures to find prices for the products you're interested in\.